Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% with the single parameter 'domain' described as 'Domain name'.
-The description adds no additional meaning beyond this, so baseline score of 3 is appropriate.
+Schema coverage is 100% for the single parameter 'domain', which has a description of 'Domain name'.
+The description adds no additional meaning beyond what the schema provides, earning a baseline score of 3.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.